-Are you wondering, Why Is My Garlic Purple?
+Do you have purple garlic??
 Here is a quick and easy guide explaining why and which is better, white or purple garlic?

-Garlic gives every dish a boost in flavor, and should be the staple ingredient to almost everything.
+Garlic gives every dish a boost in flavor and should be the staple ingredient in almost everything.

 Garlic also has natural antioxidant and antibiotic properties, so as well as tasting good, it’s actually good for you too.
 Garlic is pretty versatile, and it can grow in different forms and places.
 Sometimes, the skin of garlic is purple rather than white.